wkrueger/nextpress/README.md

 There will be two `tsconfig.json`s around.
 The one on the root is invoked by next.js when you start the server.
 The one inside the `server` folder needs to be manually built.

-Server (compiled) will be available at `./nextpress/index.js`.
+Server (compiled) will be available at `./nextpress/index.js` and is expected to be run with .nextpress cwd.
 The first time you run it it may complain something and create an `envfile.env` which you should edit.

 ```
 WEBSITE_ROOT="http://localhost:8080"